arras-energy/gridlabd/docs/Utilities/Model.md

 Commands:

-* `add=PROPERTIES`: add an object
+* `add=NAME,PROPERTY:VALUE[,...]`: add an object

-* `class=PATTERN`: define/modify a class

-* `delete=PATTERN`: delete object NAME from model
+* `delete=PATTERN[,PROPERTY:VALUE]`: delete objects

-* `get=PATTERN`: get object data
+* `get=PATTERN[,PROPERTY:VALUE`: get object data

+* `globals=[PATTERN|NAME][,PROPERTY:VALUE]: get/set globals

+* `copy=PATTERN[,PROPERTY:VALUE]: copy objects

-* `list=PATTERN`: list objects
+* `list=PATTERN[,PROPERTY:VALUE]`: list objects

-* `modify=PROPERTIES`: modify object data
+* `modify=PATTERN,PROPERTY:VALUE[,...]`: modify object data

-* `module=PATTERN`: add a module

-* `headers=PATTERN`: get header data

-* `types=PATTERN`: get data type information
+* `move=PATTERN[,PROPERTY:VALUE]: move objects

 Description:

-The model editor utility allow command-line and python-based editing of models.
+The model editor utility allows command-line and python-based editing of models.

-Patterns are generally of the form `KEY` or `KEY:VALUE` where both `KEY` and `VALUE` are regular expressions.
-Multiple patterns can be provided using comma separators.

-`PROPERTIES` are provided in the form `KEY:VALUE`, where `KEY` is a regular expression, and multiple properties are comma-separated.
+PATTERN is a regular expression used to match object or global names.
+PROPERTY and VALUE can be regular expressions or a property name and value tuple for get or set operations, respectively.
+When comma-separated patterns are allowed, they are interpreted as `and` operations.
+Note that the `add` command does not use regular expressions for NAME.

+Output is always generated as a CSV table with property names in the header row.

-Commands that modify or delete the model will return the old value.
+Commands that modify or delete objects or data will output the old value(s).

+The output FILENAME format is limited to JSON.

 Caveat:

-Note that primary patterns must occur only once.
-For example the following does not work as expected:

-    gridlabd model ieee13.glm modules=power:major,power:minor

-because the pattern "power" occurs twice.
-Only the last instance will be used.
-Instead use the following:

-    gridlabd model ieee13.glm modules=power:major|minor
+The model editor does not check whether the action will result in a faulty model, e.g., deleting a node that is referened by a link, add a property that is not valie for the class, or changing an object property to something invalid.

 Examples: